ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 of the Endorsement itself (e.g., using a certificate lifetime) is provided.

 {{Section 8.1 of -rats-arch}} discusses timeliness of claims in Evidence.
-When additional "static" claims (i.e., claims representing invariant properties of the Environment) are provided in Endorsements, no additional steps are needed for timeliness of those claims since they are static rather than dynamically varying over time.
+When additional "static" claims (i.e., claims representing invariant properties of the environment) are provided in Endorsements, no additional steps are needed for timeliness of those claims since they are static rather than dynamically varying over time.
 Once timeliness of Evidence is appraised, any matching conditionally endorsed values can be applied.